chakraborty9569/CRUD-Application-using-temporary-storage/README.md

 # CRUD-Application-using-temporary-storage

 This is a Create Update and Delete application using HTML, CSS and Javascript.
 The application has add, update and delete functionalities.
+Search by name or city functionality is also added.

 The storage used is of a temporary form and is an array of objects.